 What is a bookkeeper and why are they needed?
 Have you ever considered becoming a bookkeeper yourself?
-If you are great at organization, keeping up with facts and figures, and calculating balances, perhaps a career as a bookkeeper is right for you.
+If you are great at organizing documents, keeping up with facts and figures, and calculating balances, perhaps a career as a bookkeeper is right for you.
+This path is especially great for a contractor or freelancers and those who are interested in starting their own bookkeeping start-up in a niche market.

-Bookkeepers perform a wide variety of functions on a daily, weekly, and monthly basis and they may also be involved in resolving balances at the end of the year for businesses so that their accounts are correctly reconciled.
-This is a critical job that must be performed for a company to stay solvent and avoid spending more than they can afford to spend.
-While a bookkeeper is not a financial advisor to a business owner, they can give them perspective by telling them what they are spending and keeping them posted on the expense accounts so that they do not go over their budget.
+Bookkeepers perform a wide variety of functions on a daily, weekly, and monthly basis and they may also be involved in resolving balances at the end of the year so that their accounts are correctly reconciled.
+They usually do this with pertinent technology and software, either on site or through virtual, cloud based programs such as Quickbooks, which they can access through their home computer.
+These are a critical processes that must be performed for a company to remain profitable and avoid spending more than they can afford to.
+While a bookkeeper is not a financial advisor for owners, they can give them perspective by telling them what they are spending and keeping them posted on transactions and account information so that they can make adjustments or avoid a big purchase so they don't go over their budget and continue performing well in the market.

-In addition to these tasks, they are often responsible for payroll, invoices, and even disputing charges that the business is billed in error.
-This is an essential job for the company and bookkeepers who do their job well can be compensated well.
-Let's take a look at the average salaries you can expect to make as a bookkeeper.
+In addition to these tasks, they are often responsible for payroll, invoices, records collection on debits and credits, and even disputing charges that they may receive in error.
+They may also go after money that is owed to the company but has not yet been paid by making phone calls and sending email: credit collection.
+This is an essential position for the company and bookkeepers who do it well can be compensated well.
+Let's take a look at the average salaries you can expect to earn as a bookkeeper.

 Salaries and Compensation of the Average Bookkeeper